Baltic History, Culture and Society - Lithuania

 The course is directed towards those who are interested in Baltic history, culture and society, e.g. social scientists, journalists, teachers, librarians, cultural workers and researchers within other subject areas.

-The course consists of an introduction to the history, culture and society of the Baltic states.
-The provides insights into the historical processes that have formed the Baltic states, as well as illuminates central occurrences and relevant social issues, e.g. transformation processes, language debates, emigration.
+The course consists of an introduction to the history, culture, and society of the Baltic states.
+The course provides insights into the historical processes that have formed the Baltic states.
+It also looks at major historial events and relevant social issues — transformation processes, language debates, emigration, and more.

 The course consists of an general obligatory part and an elective part, where the student, together with the examiner, chooses a specific subject within Lithuanian history, culture and society.